 Medical Power of Attorney

 Check your medical power of attorney form.
 It may already contain a HIPAA authorization section.
-If not, you may need to complete a separate HIPAA authorization form to allow your designated agent to inspect or receive copies of your medical records.
+If not, you may need to complete a separate authorization form to allow a designated agent or other party to inspect or receive copies of your medical records.
 Your agent must also take care to safeguard your medical records to keep them private.